mpdcampbell/blog/blog/content/posts/custom404withTraefik.md

 ---

 You already have a service set up to host the custom error page, with a few more lines of config you can expose this under a subdomain (e.g. [error.codeslikeaduck.com](https://error.codeslikeaduck.com)).
-This process would be equivalent to the steps you went through to expose your original service, but for reference you can see the docker-compose.yml for my setup [here](https://github.com/mpdcampbell/blog/blob/master/docker-compose-blog.yml).
+This process would be equivalent to the steps you went through to expose your original service, but for reference you can see [my docker-compose.yml](https://github.com/mpdcampbell/blog/blob/master/docker-compose-blog.yml).
 As the error subdomain exists only to host assets, you can add the below header middleware to prevent indexing by search engines.

 {{< code language="yml" title="No index header middleware" expand="Show" collapse="Hide" isCollapsed="false" >}}
 - "traefik.http.middlewares.errorpage-headers.customResponseHeaders.X-Robots-Tag=none,noarchive,nosnippet,notranslate,noimageindex,"